Information

 If you live outside of Scotland

-You might be able to get Carer Support Payment from autumn 2024 if either:
+Since November 2024, you might be able to get Carer Support Payment if either:

 • you live in an EU country, Switzerland, Norway, Liechtenstein, Iceland or Gibraltar and have a genuine and sufficient link to Scotland

-• you or a family member are posted abroad as a member of the UK Armed Forces, or as a UK Civil Servant
+• you or a family member are posted abroad as a member of His Majesty's Armed Forces, or as a UK Civil Servant

 A genuine and sufficient link is where you do not live in Scotland, but have a link to Scotland.
 For example, you have spent a significant part of your life in Scotland.